The Worst Witch (2017 TV series): Series 2

 Mildred returns to Cackle's, a much better witch than she was before.
 The founding stone, a stone given to witching academies to fuel magic is found.
 Ethel receives a visit from Esmeralda, trying to convince Esmeralda to take the founding stone's magic which she refuses.
-However, to save Sybil, Ethel and Esmeralda's younger sister, Esmeralda is forced to take the founding stone's magic, causing magic to go wrong and the castle to start freezing.
-While Mildred, Maud, Enid and the Hallow sisters search for a way to re-ignite the founding stone, Mildred stumbles upon her ancestor on her family tree and learns the Hubbles are a witching family but Mirabelle, her ancestor, sacrificed her and twelve generations of magic to re-ignite the founding stone.
+However, to save Sybil, Ethel's and Esmeralda's younger sister, Esmeralda is forced to take the founding stone's magic, causing magic to go wrong and the castle to start freezing.
+While Mildred, Maud, Enid, and the Hallow sisters search for a way to re-ignite the founding stone, Mildred stumbles upon her ancestor on her family tree and learns the Hubbles are a witching family but Mirabelle, her ancestor, sacrificed her and twelve generations of magic to re-ignite the founding stone.
 After everybody starts freezing and the academy is evacuated, Mildred realises if she wants to save the academy, she must do what Mirabelle did.
 Mildred starts the spell but half-way through, Miss Mould, the art teacher, takes her place and sacrifices her magic.